sav98aman/DSA-Problem/README.md

 # DSA-Problem
+##  this resp DSA Problem and solution Aprroced

 ### DSA problem and Solution
 * Q1 Simple Print Hello from User Input by taking Scanner Scanner class package Beleogs to java.util.Scanner